 Sail away with Saga and ORCA

-Discover our ocean's stunning marine life on an ORCA cruise
+Discover our ocean's marine life on an ORCA cruise

-For over a decade, Saga has invited experts from the marine wildlife conservation charity, ORCA on board their ships.
-The ORCA wildlife specialists enhance the cruises with whale and dolphin watching from the outside decks, informative talks and lots more!
+The ORCA wildlife specialists deliver unforgettable wildlife experiences during our cruises with whale and dolphin watching from the outside decks, spotting and identifying the wildlife at sea, informative on-board talks and lots more!

 Start planning your ORCA cruise today.

 Every cruise is different, and as whales and dolphins are highly mobile, migratory species, almost anything can be seen at any time!
 ORCA have had fantastic sightings on previous Saga adventures and over the years they have recorded tens of thousands of animals and incredible species such as orcas, belugas and blue whales – just to name a few!

 With ORCA's wildlife experts on deck throughout the cruise, we can help navigate your whale and dolphin spotting experience as we cross wildlife hotspots such as the Bay of Biscay, famous for its cetacean diversity including the mysterious Cuvier's beaked whale, the Arctic Ocean with its magnificent bowhead whales, and the Mediterranean Sea with its fin whales.

 During 2022, over 6,000 individual animals were sighted on just a handful of our cruises.
 Highlights included sightings of over 3,200 acrobatic common dolphins, 128 fin whales (the second largest animal on the planet, growing up to 27m long) and even a pod of rare and elusive Blainville's beaked whales were seen when crossing the Atlantic Ocean.